Calculated metrics for services

 1. While creating or editing a calculated service metric, select Add custom placeholder.

-2. Provide a meaningful name for your placeholder.
+2. Enter a name for your placeholder.
 The name will be used in the Dimension value pattern field.

-1. optional Select Use from downstream services checkbox to add child calls as the value source.
+1. optional Select Use from downstream services checkbox to use child calls as the value source.

 2. optional Restrict the child calls to a particular management zone or service tag.